gabguerin/NeuralSPARQLMachine--Pytorch-Tranformer-BiLSTM/README.md

         </tr>
     </tbody>
 </table>
-N.B.
-Since we encode all entities & relations under the same name, the sparql vocab size is small and the BLEU score is impressively big
+<i>N.B.
+Since we encode all entities & relations under the same name, the sparql vocab size is small and the BLEU score is impressively high</i>

 ## 3. Decode data & Entity linking (Interpreter)